-CPRIT has also funded research projects which have resulted in over 2,500 publications, almost 600 new patents and patent notable benefits to the economy.
+Reducing the burden of cancer provides benefits to individuals, families, hospitals, state and local governments, insurance providers, and society as a whole.
+Through research and prevention/screening, cancer incidence and severity can be notably reduced, providing relief in terms of health outcomes and quality of life, as well as notable benefits to the economy.
 Medical outlays can be decreased through earlier detection, and improving results benefit both patients and society as a whole through enhancing the productivity and lifespan of those affected by cancer.
 In addition, research activity, apart from its primary mission to drive fundamental breakthroughs, can serve as a catalyst for business development in related industries (such as biomedicine).